ANTH 504. Human Rights, Peace, and Justice. 3 Hours.

 Prerequisites: ANTH 120 [Min Grade: C]

 ANTH 609.
-Advanced Archaeological Anthropology.
+Archaeological Ethics and Theory.
 3 Hours.

 Advanced Archaeological Anthropology Principal theoretical approaches to 19th/20th century archaeology; historical, processual, and post-processual.